Nokia’S Cellular Network Ready For Moon As Intuitive Machines Completes Final Lunar Lander Installation

-NEW JERSEY, USA – Nokia and Intuitive Machines, Inc., today announced the successful final integration of Nokia's Lunar Surface Communication System (“LSCS”) into the IM-2 mission lander, named Athena.
+Murray Hill, New Jersey – Nokia and Intuitive Machines, Inc. today announced the successful final integration of Nokia's Lunar Surface Communication System (“LSCS”) into the IM-2 mission lander, named Athena.
 Athena and the LSCS will voyage to the lunar south pole region in the upcoming IM-2 mission, where Nokia and Intuitive Machines intend to deploy the first cellular network on the Moon.

 After months of testing and validation with Nokia Bell Labs, Intuitive Machines engineers installed the LSCS“network in a box” to one of Athena's upper carbon-composite panels.
 Multiple precautions were taken during the installation to help ensure that the network will safely make the 239,000-mile journey to the Moon, survive the stresses of take-off and landing, and operate optimally on the lunar surface.
 Each of the 14 mounting points is thermally isolated to keep the network insulated from the extremely low temperatures of deep space.
 Intuitive Machines also integrated the network into Athena's Thermal Protection System.
 This system will expel heat when the network is operating, and it will supply heat to protect the network when it is idle.